The rules for travelling to EU countries with your pet changed on 1st January 2021.

 If you are planning to travel please go to www.gov.uk/guidance/pet-travel-to-and-from-great-britain for up to date travel advice, and speak to your vet.

 Being a nation of animal lovers many of us enjoy sharing our holidays with our four-legged friends.

-The Pet Travel Scheme (PETS) was introduced in 2000 allowing cats, dogs and ferrets to travel, between certain countries, without being placed in quarantine, and in 2012 the rules were relaxed further making it easier than ever for us to travel with our pets.
-While Brexit negotiations are underway current regulations mean that the cats, dogs and ferrets from the UK can still travel to all EU countries and return to the UK under the Pet Travel Scheme (PETS).
+The Pet Stavel Scheme (PETS) was introduced in 2000 allowing cats, dogs and ferrets to travel, between certain countries, without being placed in quarantine, and in 2012 the rules were relaxed further making it easier for us to travel with our pets.

-It is important to remember that the legislation in place is primarily to protect human health and therefore there is lots more we can do to protect our pets.
-When travelling with our pets they may be exposed to diseases which are not found in the UK (exotic diseases).
+It is important to remember that legislation is in place primarily to protect human health and therefore there is a lot more we can do to protect our pets.
+When travelling with our pets they may be exposed to diseases which are not found in the UK (known as exotic diseases).

 These pages describe some of the main exotic disease risks that your pet may face when travelling within Europe and the steps that you can take to help reduce risks to your pet.